 The Hepa 1-6 model provides robust preclinical means by which to study hepatocellular carcinoma.
 Further, the strong response to checkpoint inhibition coupled with flow cytometry analysis is suggestive of a minimally immunosuppressive tumor micro-environment, therefore, the Hepa 1-6 model can be considered immunologically “warm.”
 This immunologically favorable phenotype is highly attractive for those developing therapeutic agents posited to stimulate the immune system.

-Please contact MI Bioresearch to speak with our scientists about how Hepa 1-6 or one of our other syngeneic models can be used for your next immuno-oncology study.
+Please contact Covance to speak with our scientists about how Hepa 1-6 or one of our other syngeneic models can be used for your next immuno-oncology study.

 1 Medavaram, S and Zhang Y, 2018.
 Emerging therapies in advanced hepatocellular carcinoma.
 Exp Hematol Oncol 7:17.